List of M*A*S*H characters: PA Announcer

 The announcer on the public address system is heard throughout the film and in most episodes of the series.
 For the film, the voice is sometimes listed as that of Marvin Miller and sometimes as that of David Arkin, who played Staff Sergeant Vollmer.
 (The absence of Miller's considerable baritone resonance would suggest the latter.)
-There were a few different voices in the series, among them Todd Susman's and Sal Viscuso's.
+There were a few different voices in the series, among them Todd Susman's and Sal Viscuso's as well as Jamie Farr, marking Corporal Klinger's arrival from the first episode, albeit unseen.

 In the series, it is unknown where on the base the PA announcer is posted, as Radar is the only one seen in control of the radio and PA system.
 In the episode "A Full Rich Day", Blake says, "Tony, hit it", cueing the national anthem of Luxembourg over the PA – Tony could have been the name of the announcer starting a record or the name of a "live" pianist.

 Capt.
-Spalding
+Spaulding

 Capt.
-Calvin Spalding, played by Loudon Wainwright III, is a guitar-playing and singing surgeon who appeared in three episodes in season three (1974–75), "Rainbow Bridge", "There is Nothing Like a Nurse", and "Big Mac".
+Calvin Spaulding, played by Loudon Wainwright III, is a guitar-playing and singing surgeon who appeared in three episodes in season three (1974–75), "Rainbow Bridge", "There is Nothing Like a Nurse", and "Big Mac".
 The character's name is a reference to the character "Captain Spaulding" played by Groucho Marx in the film Animal Crackers.